I. Games: basic concepts

 - The player must complete all the challenges at the eliminatory stop.
 If they fail, the game will be over and the player will not be able to unlock the rest of the tour unless they restart the game.

-Use the eliminatory stop if you are organizing a treasure hunt for multiple groups of players who want to compete amongst each other.
+Use the eliminatory stop if you are organizing a treasure hunt for multiple groups of players who want to compete against each other.